gehtsnoch/tarot-shell/README.md

-#  tarot-shell.sh - read tarotcard on the commandline
+#  tarot-shell.sh - read tarotcards on the commandline
 a bash script for drawing tarotcards on a linux machine.
 9 popular spreads are possible.
  It works on the Debian Branch, not sure about others.